cranedroesch/panelNNET_preCpp/README.md

 4. Optimization/rewriting in low-level languages

-6. Re-introduce optim option
+5. Implement minibatch with the optim option

-8. Look into GPU libraries after profiling
+6. Look into GPU libraries after profiling